The Mysterious Affair at Styles: Literary significance and reception

 It will rejoice the heart of all who truly relish detective stories, from Mr McKenna downwards.
 I have heard that this is Miss Christie's first book, and that she wrote it in response to a challenge.
 If so, the feat was amazing, for the book is put together so deftly that I can remember no recent book of the kind, which approaches it in merit.
 It is well written, well proportioned, and full of surprises.
 When does the reader first suspect the murderer?
 For my part, I made up my mind from the beginning that the middle-aged husband of the old lady was in every way qualified to murder her, and I refused to surrender this conviction when suspicion of him is scattered for a moment.
 But I was not in the least degree prepared to find that his accomplice was the woman who pretended to be a friend.
 I ought to say, however, that an expert in detective stories with whom I discussed it, said he was convinced from the beginning that the true culprit was the woman whom the victim in her lifetime believed to be her staunchest friend.
 I hope I have not revealed too much of the plot.
 Lovers of good detective stories will, without exception, rejoice in this book.

-The Bodley Head quoted excerpts from this review in future books by Christie but, understandably, did not use those passages which gave away the identity of the culprits.
+The Bodley Head quoted excerpts from this review in future books by Christie but understandably did not use the passages that gave away the identity of the culprits.